-The SAVE Act, one of Trump’s executive proposals, could restrict the right to vote for millions of eligible American citizens.
+The SAVE Act, one of Trump’s executive proposals, has the potential to restrict the right to vote for millions of eligible American citizens.

 Trump has given public support to a potential executive policy known as The SAVE Act.
 This policy requires all citizens to produce an identifying document every time they register to vote.
 These documents most commonly include passports and birth certificates.
 To gain the right to vote, the individual’s current legal name must match the name on the supplemental document.